pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1275-SmarAct_UI_Overhaul.rst

 - Added SmarAct.detailed.ui screen
 - Accompanying SmarAct.detailed.py screen to handle closed loop and picoscale
 - Added SmarActTipTilt.embedded ui and py screens for operational support
+- Designed and implemented huge improvements for all the SmarAct typhos screens, a monumental win for laser folk.

 Device Features
 ---------------